 In Vietnam, GrabKitchen has to comply with certain real estate laws and GrabExpress has to comply with certain warehousing laws in connection with the fulfillment services it provides.
 A foreign-invested enterprise ("FIE") engaging in "real estate business" and warehousing can be 100% foreign-owned.
-However, it may only conduct certain of restricted activities as provided in Law on Real Estate Business, including (i) to lease houses and buildings for the purpose of sub-leasing them out; (ii) in the case of land leased from the State, to invest in the construction of residential houses for the purpose of leasing them out; (iii) to invest in the construction of houses and buildings other than residential houses for the purpose of sale, leasing-out or grant of hire purchase; and (v) to invest in construction of residential houses on land allocated by the State for the purpose of sale, leasing-out or grant of hire purchase.
+However, it may only conduct certain of restricted activities as provided in Law on Real Estate Business, including (i) to lease houses and buildings for the purpose of sub-leasing them out; (ii) in the case of land leased from the State, to invest in the construction of residential houses for the purpose of leasing them out; (iii) to invest in the construction of houses and buildings other than residential houses for the purpose of sale, leasing-out or grant of hire purchase; (iv) to receive transfer of a part of or the entire real estate projects from other investors in order to construct houses and buildings for the purpose of sale, leasing-out or grant of hire purchase; and (v) to invest in construction of residential houses on land allocated by the State for the purpose of sale, leasing-out or grant of hire purchase.